Gallery of Mariam and Yeranuhi Aslamazyan Sisters: Mariam Aslamazyan

 Mariam Aslamazyan, as a female artist, has her own role and place in Armenian art.
 She dedicated her life to art and used her creativity to develop Armenian and international art.
 Mariam, through her cultural activities, succeeded in successfully overcoming one of the greatest challenges of her time: promoting the role of female artists in Soviet-Armenian society.
 In Mariam's art, we can see the artist developed a style that captured the spirit and essence of objects; she found beauty even in everyday household items.
 In her art, she tried to reconsider the Soviet and post-war years from her own point of view, expressing her attitude towards the consequences of those years.
 She created a flat decorative style in her portraits, still lives and nature scenes.
 Mariam's own life is presented in her work, which bears witness to her inner thoughts and feelings.

-The works of Mariam Aslamazyan are conserved in numerous museums: Sofia, Berlin, Leningrad, Venice, Tokyo, Delhi, etc. The works devoted to India have been entitled to the laureate after G.Neru prize in 1970-1971, the prize of Hamal Abdenaser in 1976.
+The works of Mariam Aslamazyan are conserved in numerous museums: Sofia, Berlin, Leningrad, Venice, Tokyo, Delhi, etc. The works devoted to India have been entitled to the laureate after G.Neru prize in 1970–1971, the prize of Hamal Abdenaser in 1976.

 Mariam Aslamazyan died in 2006.
 Her body has been moved and buried in Yerevan.

 Yeranuhi Aslamazyan

-The art of Yeranuhi Aslamazyan, a talented artist and visionary creator who has left an impressive imprint on Armenian painting of the 20th century, is full of high taste: restrained, delicate color passages and rich aesthetic and ideological layers.
-Yeranuhi Aslamazyan paid great attention to the human spirit and human values, and she believed in the importance of human creativity.
+Yeranuhi Aslamazyan's work has been influential in 20th century Armenian painting.
+Her style is characterized by her restraint, delicate color passages, and ideological layers.
+She paid great attention to the human spirit and human values, and she believed in the importance of human creativity.
 She worked mainly in a realistic style in her portraits, paintings, and still-life genre scenes.
 Even though she repeated subjects, we see new creative issues continued to emerge in her art, the goal of which was not to provide conclusions for viewers, but rather to let them think.

 The works of Yeranuhi are conserved in numerous museums: London, Sofia, Berlin, Leningrad, Venice, Tokyo, Delhi, etc.

 Yeranuhi Aslamazyan died in 1988 and was buried in Moscow.

 Ceramic work presented at the Gallery of Mariam and Yeranuhi Aslamazyan Sisters.